-For the 2023-2024 school year, all students must complete 21.5 units of high school, show competency and show readiness as outlined by the Ohio Department of Education.
+Student Planner For the 2024-2025 school year, all students must complete 21.5 units of high school, show competency and show readiness as outlined by the Ohio Department of Education.

-Graduating Class of 2024
+Graduating Class of 2025

-English 4 Credits English I, II, III and IV Mathematics 4 Credits Must include Algebra II or its equivalent Social Studies 3 Credits Must include World History, American History, American Government (1/2 Credit) and Financial Literacy (1/2 Credit) (Satisfies the Economics and Financial Literacy requirements) Science 3 Credits Must include one unit of Physical Science, one unit of Life Science, and one unit of Advanced Study in one or more of the following Sciences: Chemistry, Physics or other Physical Science, Advanced Biology or other Life Science, and Astronomy Health 1/2 Credit Physical Education 1/2 Credit A student who participates in interscholastic athletics, marching band, or cheerleading for at least 2 full seasons may substitute a different 1/2 credit class in any subject for PE credit Computer Science 1/2 Credit Any of the classes offered by the computer science department count towards the computer science requirement Electives 6 Credits Elective credits must include one or any combination of: World (Foreign) Language Fine Arts, Business Career-Technical Education Family and Consumer Sciences Technology English Language Arts Mathematics, Science or Social Studies courses not otherwise required Students must complete at least 2 semesters of Fine Arts taken any time in grades 7-12.
+English 4 Credits English I, II, III and IV Mathematics 4 Credits Must include Algebra II or its equivalent Social Studies 3 Credits Must include World History, American History, and American Government Science 3 Credits Must include one unit of Physical Science, one unit of Life Science, and one unit of Advanced Study in one or more of the following Sciences: Chemistry, Physics or other Physical Science, Advanced Biology or other Life Science, and Astronomy Health 1/2 Credit Physical Education 1/2 Credit A student who participates in interscholastic athletics, marching band, or cheerleading for at least 2 full seasons may substitute a different 1/2 credit class in any subject for PE credit Computer Science 1/2 Credit Any of the classes offered by the computer science department count towards the computer science requirement Financial Literacy 1 /2 Credit Starting with the class of 2026 students are required to take Financial Literacy before graduation.
+Electives 5 1 / 2 Credits 1 Credit of Fine Arts.
+The remaining credits can be any combination of the following: World (Foreign) Language Fine Arts, Business Career-Technical Education Family and Consumer Sciences Technology English Language Arts Mathematics, Science or Social Studies courses not otherwise required Students must complete at least 2 semesters of Fine Arts taken any time in grades 7-12.
 Students enrolled in a "Career-Technical track"-interpreted by the ODE as a minimum of one credit or one year in coursework representing coherent sequential Career-Technical content - are exempt from the Fine Arts requirement.